 SSRIs, or selective serotonin reuptake inhibitors, are a type of antidepressant commonly used to treat both depression and anxiety disorders.

-Anxiety medications have their place, but they shouldn't be the first choice you make with your anxiety nor should you only use a medicine, since medicine alone can't cure anxiety.
+Anxiety medications have their place, but they should not be the first choice for treating your anxiety.
+It is also important to point out that medication alone can't cure anxiety.
 But if you are going to take some type of medication, SSRIs are one of the most common options.

 It should be noted that medications are always a bit risky.
 In some cases the side effects are worth the risk.
-In others, it is strongly worth trying alternative treatments that do not use medications, since of course medications affect the brain.
-Make sure you take my anxiety test before reading onward.
+In others, it is strongly worth trying alternative treatments that do not use medications, since medications affect the brain and other major organs in the body.

 How SSRIs Work